BRIAN J. N. DAVIS

 There is a better chance of me being crowned Miss Teen USA than me being the kind of uncle who will do anything to unravel my niece’s belief in dragons, or by extension, the belief that this world contains things equally magical.
 “That would be so cool, wouldn’t it?”
 I respond.

-This exchange was another one of those moments when I knew a song was going to grow from it someday.
 A little over a year later, I started working on “A Dragon Song.”
-It wrote quickly, remained understated and brief, and served as my attempt to encapsulate the awe and wonder of my nine-year-old niece that I hope she never loses, and that I seek to rediscover.
+It wrote quickly, remained understated and brief, and served as my attempt to encapsulate the awe and wonder of my nine-year-old niece that I hope she never loses.
 I don’t know if she still believes in dragons, but if she doesn’t, she didn’t hear it from me.